karenortizbecerra/website/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Uniersity of California, Davis
+- name: University of California, Davis
   url: https://www.ucdavis.edu/

 # Short bio (displayed in user profile at end of posts)